RobertBaruch/amaranth-exercises/01_input.md

 m.d.comb += y.eq(x)
 ```

-This is just like writing `y = x`, except using the nMigen library, which requires using the `eq` function.
+This is just like writing `y = x`, except using the Amaranth library, which requires using the `eq` function.
 That function returns a statement which can then be added to one of the domains in the module.
 Here, `m.d.comb` is the module's combinatorial domain.

 You can use constants, and arithmetic functions, too: